superrmatt/funWithGraphs/README.md

             - Node never found, Q is empty: all nodes traversed.

   #### Tree
-- **Breadth First Search**
+- ##### Breadth First Search
     - Since BFS on a tree adds a node to the queue at most once, and each node is visited at most once, if n is the number of nodes in the structure, time complexity will be O(n).
-The ufndamental difference between a graph and a tree, is that in a tree, the number of edges in a tree will never be greater than that of a graph, in fact, the number of edges in a tree will always be n - 1.
+The fundamental difference between a graph and a tree, is that in a tree, the number of edges in a tree will never be greater than that of a graph, in fact, the number of edges in a tree will always be n - 1.
         - With a set of traversable nodes Q:
         - While Q is not empty,
             - Remove a node from the queue and store in temporary Tree instance.